cwuebbels/drf-fsm-transitions/README.md

 ### Custom route arguments

-Passing arguments to the `@detail_route` decorator can be done by specifiying them in the `get_viewset_transition_action_mixin` method:
+Passing arguments to the `@action` decorator can be done by specifiying them in the `get_viewset_transition_action_mixin` method:

 ```python